YYW302/my_profile/README.md

 ---

-### 🛠  I'm working on...
+### 🛠  I'm learning & working on...
-- A React app for pets and home plants lovers
+- More advanced React apps

 ---